 “For I know that this will turn out for my deliverance through your prayer and supply of the spirit of Jesus Christ.”

 Paul was about to face trial.
-If he was found guilty, he would face death.
+If he found guilty, he would face death.
 Yet in the face of such ominous circumstances, he was calm.
-Verse 19 gives three reasons for Paul’s confidence about his deliverance from prison.
+Verse 19 gives three reasons for Paul’s confidence in his deliverance from prison.

 “For I know that this will turn out for my deliverance”